23 New Year’s Resolutions for Pastors

 If you are regularly home for dinner, you could try committing to a couple of nights a week when the family turns off all electronic devices and sits around the dinner table together.

-18. We will take a family vacation
+18. We will take at least one family vacation this year

 A lot of people look back at their family vacations with nostalgia.
 If your family hasn’t had one for a while (or ever), resolve to plan one.
 “Can we even afford something like that?”
 A better question might be, “Can you afford not to?”